Elected to Scottish League 1893

 Famously, Dundee’s Dens Park is right next door to Dundee United’s Tannadice.
 While a ground sharing arrangement would allow one or both clubs to sell their valuable city centre real-estate seems logical, tradition and pride make it unlikely this will ever happen.

-In July 2012, Dundee, who had finished second in the First Division, were voted into the Scottish Premier League to replace Rangers after the "newco" Glasgow club was denied admission.
+In July 2012, Dundee, who had finished second in the First Division, were voted into the Scottish Premier League to replace Rangers after the "newco" Glasgow club was denied admission but were relegated at the end of the season.

 With thanks to Dave Glen.